Peacefull-beast/LearningProject1/README.md

 - The project is organized into several key components, each serving a specific purpose in the image classification pipeline:

   **Data Sample**
 - A data sample has been included in the repository to provide an overview of the dataset's content.
-This sample consists of a selection of images and corresponding class labels, offering a glimpse into the dataset's composition and structure.[Link Visit the Dataset Here](https://www.kaggle.com/datasets/gpiosenka/100-bird-species)
+This sample consists of a selection of images and corresponding class labels, offering a glimpse into the dataset's composition and structure.[Visit the Dataset Here](https://www.kaggle.com/datasets/gpiosenka/100-bird-species)

   **Data Preparation (`data_prep.py`)**
 - In the data_prep.py script, we address the crucial task of preparing the dataset for training.
 This involves collecting, organizing, and structuring the data in a suitable format for deep learning model to process.
 The os library plays a significant role in efficiently managing files and directories.